AlanCS/Database-Utilities/README.md

 Helper that saves you time in managing your SQL Server database (2000, 2005, 2008)

+Take a look at the quick tour in the video "tour.mp4"

 You can:

 - Filter tables by name or column name